Fencing Analysis of Samarth Kumbla vs. Ben Shih

 Samarth Kumbla (Aggressive Attacker)

-Explosive Direct Attacks: Strong and committed advance-lunge actions.
+Explosive Direct Attacks: Forceful and determined advance-lunge actions

 Ben Shih (Patient Counter-Fencer)

-Effective Parries: Clean, timely parry-4 followed by ripostes.
+Effective Parries: Timely, clean parry-4, followed by counters.

 Composure: Maintains balance and precision under pressure.